 Innovative Finance ISA

 The Innovative Finance ISA (IFISA) allows you to invest in peer-to-peer lending, so you can lend to individuals and small businesses and keep your investment returns protected in a tax wrapper.
 The IFISA is more suitable for those with spare cash who are willing to take on a bit more risk with some of their ISA allowance (although you could put your whole £20,000 allowance in there if you wanted to), as there’s a chance not all of your loans will be repaid.
 Plus, your savings aren’t covered by the Financial Services Compensation Scheme in the event a provider goes bust.
-Proponents argue P2P lending gives more stable returns than you would get from the stock market, so it could be worth considering as an alternative to or to sit alongside a Stocks & Shares ISA.
-Ratesetter, for example, offers returns as high as 6% a year as well as a £100 bonus if you invest £1,000.

 Since 2015, spouses and civil partners have been able to inherit each other’s ISAs if one dies, while keeping the tax benefits.
 The surviving partner is given a one-off extra ISA allowance called the additional permitted subscription (APS) which covers the value of the deceased partner’s savings as well as their own.
 Suitable for all married or civil partnered couples who are saving into ISAs.
+Check out our article "What happens to my ISA when I die?"

 Once you’ve decided which ISA would work for you given your financial goals, personal circumstances and life stage, you’ll need to choose the right product from the right provider.
 While not a definitive guide, this section should give you a few pointers on what to look for, but bear in mind best buy tables can change rapidly, so do your own research before you decide.